ENCCS/hpda-python/content/performance-boosting.rst

 Python is an interpreted language, meaning the Python interpreter reads and executes your code line by line, directly translating it into actions without generating a separate executable file in advance.

-Pros:
+   👍 **Pros:**
       - dynamic typing (no need to explicitly declare variable types)
       - rapid prototyping (no write, compile, execute cycle)
       - cross-platform (assuming interpreters exist for each platform)
       - automatic memory management (no need to preallocate or deallocate memory as Python uses ``reference counting`` and ``garbage collection`` to handle memory allocation)

-Cons:
+   👎 **Cons:**

-- less secure and debuggable (code is exposed and vulnerable to modification or attack by malicious users or hackers)
+      - - less secure and debuggable (code is exposed and vulnerable to modification or attack by malicious users or hackers)
       - slower execution (python interpreter translates source code line-by-line into intermediate code during runtime, which adds an extra layer of overhead and complexity)
       - resource-intensive (interpreted languages consume more memory and CPU power than compiled languages)

-These prons and cons of Python come from the intrinsic interpretion of Python code compared with the compilation of C code.
+These pros and cons of Python come from the intrinsic interpretion of Python code compared with the compilation of C code.

 .. figure:: img/c-python-compilation.png